Have you experienced a burning sensation on your scalp and nearby skin during hair dye application? If yes, you may have a hair dye allergy.

 E. Semi-permanent and vegan dyes that are proven to be chemical-free by independent laboratories

 Organic henna is a great conditioner for your hair.
 Please note that synthetic henna contains PPD.
-So make sure you only buy pure henna.
+So, make sure you buy 100% pure and unadulterated henna.

-4. Other Medical Treatments To Get Rid Of Hair Dye Allergy
+4. Ayurvedic Medicines To Control Hair Dye Allergy

 How To Prevent Hair Dye Allergy?